El Dorado County, California: Overview

 El Dorado is a predominantly Republican county in presidential and congressional elections.
 However, from 1880 until 1952, the county was a Democratic stronghold, with Theodore Roosevelt and Warren Harding being the only two Republicans to carry the county.
 Since 1952, however, El Dorado has gone Democratic only three times: in 1960 narrowly for John F. Kennedy, in 1964 in a landslide for Lyndon Johnson, and in 1976 narrowly for Jimmy Carter.

 The county is noted as a center of political concern with the United Nations non-binding sustainable development plan Agenda 21, which was on the County Board of Supervisors meeting Agenda on May 15, 2012.
 Concerns included the threat of U.S. Forest Service road closures and traffic roundabouts.
 On February 19, 2013, 14 members of the El Dorado County Grand Jury resigned, forcing Supervising Judge Steven Bailey to dissolve it.

+El Dorado County has a secessionist movement, calling for the county of less than 200,000 residents to become a new state of the union.
+Wyoming, the least populous current state, has approximately three times the number of residents.
+Sharon Durst, one of the leaders of the movement, was previously a supporter of the State of Jefferson movement, that advocates for Northern California counties and Southern Oregon counties to form a new state.
+El Dorado County's seat, Placerville, is located 45 miles from Sacramento, the state's capital.
+The leadership of the movement acknowledges that it is unlikely that the California legislature would approve their separation from the state, as required by the United States Constitution.
+They promote an unproven theory that the county "is technically not a legitimate piece of California and is instead 'other property' of Congress".